vietmap-company/maps-sdk-navigation-ios/custom-navigation.md

 The Mapbox Navigation SDK is comprised of two modules:

 * MapboxCoreNavigation - responsible for rerouting, snapping, progress updates etc.
-* MapboxNavigation - responsible for everything UI related.
+* VietMapNavigation - responsible for everything UI related.

-If the UI provided by MapboxNavigation is not something that can work for your project, it is possible to create a custom navigation experience built on top of MapboxCoreNavigation directly.
+If the UI provided by VietMapNavigation is not something that can work for your project, it is possible to create a custom navigation experience built on top of MapboxCoreNavigation directly.
 Note, this is not ideal as it will be a lot of work for the developer.
 If there is something missing from the UI or not optimal, feel free to open a ticket instead of venturing down this path.

-The installation process is very similar to install MapboxNavigation:
+The installation process is very similar to install VietMapNavigation:

 ### Installing MapboxCoreNavigation